kli63/CPSC334/Module4/CreativeTask/README.md

 # Usage
-This project was designed to be compatible with a Raspberry Pi, so some of these instructions are directly related to running it on boot for your Pi.
-This project is of course usable without a Pi, given that you run it on some Linux system (I was developing this on WSL), and you may disregard any instructions as you see fit.
+This project is designed to be implemented and ran solely on a Raspberry Pi.
+Exact instructions may vary depending on your device and its system settings / OS.

 1. Clone this repo into your Raspberry Pi.
 You may have to download Git LFS